ormeiry/custom-algorithms/README.md

 # custom-algorithms

-### Taking simple tasks and trying to create an algorithm for them using JS.
+### Taking simple tasks & coding problems and creating custom algorithm for them using JS.